 So How Long Do You Need in Charleston?

-I’d recommend to give yourself a minimum of one full day here, but two days would be better, especially if you’re into history.
+I’d recommend to give yourself a minimum of one full day here, but two days would be better.
+If you’re into history, you could spend three days here and keep busy.

 How Do You Get Around Charleston?